 Amanda handles both sophisticated estate and trust planning and administration matters as well as trust, estate, and fiduciary litigation.
 She represents clients in estate and trust litigation matters and disputes, including breach of fiduciary duty and surcharge actions, will and trust interpretation and modification matters, will and trust contests, guardianship proceedings, and related matters involving nonprofits and charitable trusts.
-Amanda handles matters valued from several million to several hundred million dollars and has litigated many cases in Pennsylvania and New Jersey courts as lead counsel.
+Amanda handles matters valued from several million to in excess of a billion dollars and has litigated many cases in Pennsylvania and New Jersey courts as lead counsel.

 Amanda's knowledge of the law is recognized by her peers and various state legal organizations and associations that regularly invite Amanda to speak and publish as well as instruct other attorneys on topics that include estate, wealth, and tax planning, will and trust disputes, fiduciary litigation, trust and estate litigation, and charitable trust and nonprofit issues.
 She also is the creator, editor, and author of atyourbequest.com, a blog that addresses a diverse range of current trust and estate issues, from Prince’s death intestate to Pennsylvania-specific rules on spousal inheritance.
-She has published in Trusts & Estates, Private Wealth Magazine, and The Legal Intelligencer, and she is frequently cited on a wide range of wealth management, estate, trust, and taxation issues in media outlets such as The New York Times, the New York Post, The Washington Post, the New Jersey Business Journal, the Pittsburgh Post-Gazette, Financial Advisor, Fox Business, and The Legal Intelligencer.
+She has published in Trusts & Estates, Private Wealth Magazine, and The Legal Intelligencer, and she is frequently cited on a wide range of wealth management, estate, trust, and taxation issues in media outlets such as The New York Times, New York Post, The Washington Post, New Jersey Business Journal, Pittsburgh Post-Gazette, Financial Advisor, Fox Business, and The Legal Intelligencer.
 In addition, Amanda has appeared as a guest on FOX 29’s morning news and Good Day Philadelphia to discuss will and estate matters, including the purported intestate death of Aretha Franklin.
 Amanda was also an adjunct professor at Villanova University School of Law, where she taught a course on wealth and transfer of taxation.
 She has served as an expert witness in estate and trust litigation in Pennsylvania courts.